 Get Home Safe

-Save the date for Jermaine “jET” Carter’s exhibition, Get Home Safe.
-In his latest body of work, the interdisciplinary artist and DC Native draws upon the logics of architecture and relics to conjure a visual language of remembrance.
+We are thrilled to present Jermaine “jET” Carter’s solo exhibition, Get Home Safe.
+In his latest body of work, the interdisciplinary artist and DC native draws upon the aesthetics of local domestic architecture and spaces of transition to conjure a visual language of remembrance.

 Artist

 Jermaine “jET” Carter (b.
-1998, Washington, DC) is an interdisciplinary artist from Southeast Washington, DC, whose work explores memory, cultural preservation, and speculative world-building through painting, sculpture, digital media, and animation.
-A graduate of Duke Ellington School of the Arts, jET went on to earn his BFA from The Cooper Union in 2020.
+1998, Washington, DC) is an interdisciplinary artist from Southeast Washington, DC, whose work explores memory, cultural preservation, and speculative world-building through painting, sculpture, and digital media. jET earned his BFA from The Cooper Union in 2020.

 Downloads